TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

       ->set('bodytext', 'peter')
       ->execute();

+In this case, the number of updated rows is returned by :php:`execute()`.

 :php:`->update()` requires the table to update as first argument and a table alias as optional second argument.
 The table alias can then be used in :php:`->set()` and :php:`->where()` expressions::